 Since 2001, medical cannabis has been a legal treatment option in Canada for certain health conditions, including arthritis.
 While cannabis can’t cure arthritis or slow disease progression, some people report that it helps to alleviate their symptoms.

-"Medical cannabis" refers to any products made from cannabis or its active ingredients intended for health purposes.
+“Medical cannabis” refers to any products made from cannabis or its active ingredients intended for health purposes.
 In Canada, the supply of medical cannabis is controlled by the federal government, which regulates production and distribution.
 While non-medicinal cannabis is now legal in Canada and may come from similar or the same plant sources as medical cannabis, the Arthritis Society recommends obtaining a document for medical cannabis from an authorized healthcare professional.
 Self-medicating with recreational cannabis is not a safe substitute for supervised care by a doctor or nurse practitioner.
-Not sure how to bring up the subject with your doctor?
-Visit our Talking to Your Doctor About Medical Cannabis resource.

 In accordance with the guidelines of the Canadian Rheumatology Association, medical cannabis should not be used to treat rheumatology patients under the age of 25.